 Brix: I didn’t become a TV fashion expert, and I didn’t stop writing music to do any of those things.
-I had a breakdown and could no longer create music and because I could no longer create I had to reinvent myself and I had to change my life to do something completely different.
-And what I did was start a boutique with my husband, and through hard work and grafting with him, it came to people’s notice in the fashion industry that I had a gift for fashion.
+I had a breakdown and could no longer create music, and because I could no longer create, I had to reinvent myself, and I had to change my life to do something completely different.
+And what I did was start a boutique with my husband, and through hard work and grafting with him, it came to people’s notice in the fashion industry that I had a fashion gift.
 Because of that, I was interviewed for various magazines talking about selling jeans or buying or putting things together, and somehow I was put on film, and I got a job on Television.

 Were you writing any songs during that period?

 Brix: No, the truth is I felt broken because I could no longer play music anymore – my time in The Fall had finished me.
 I could not find the creative spark to write anymore, nor did anyone care about me or want to give me the time of day, and it was utterly heartbreaking.
 And because of that, and because of the pain of not doing that, I shelved music altogether, and I never touched a guitar for fifteen years.
 I never considered going back into music because it was too painful, and I moved on with my life, so I did not write.
 I did not do anything.

 Brix and the Extricated formed in 2014 to reclaim classic songs from The Fall back catalogue written by members of the Extricated.
 Once in the rehearsal room new songs followed resulting in two albums of new material.
 What was the catalyst that brought the band together initially?